thefish/irae.nvim/readme.md

 # Configuration

-Nordic will use the default values, unless `setup` is called.
+Theme will use the default values, unless `setup` is called.
 Below is the default configuration.

 ```lua
 require 'irae' .setup {